Frank Gannett: Career

-Rivalry with William Randolph Hearst
+William Randolph Hearst rivalry

 William Randolph Hearst, another media magnate of the time, is often portrayed as Gannett's rival.
 The pair's rivalry came to head particularly in the 1920s.
 Up until that point, Rochester had been monopolized by the Gannett Corporation while the Albany newspapers were mostly under the control of Hearst.
 This changed in 1922, when William Randolph Hearst attempted to break into the Rochester newspaper business.
-This would prove to be highly unsuccessful, as it was reported that Hearst began losing $100,000 a year.
+This proved to be highly unsuccessful, as it was reported that Hearst began losing $100,000 a year.
 To combat Hearst's entrance to the Rochester newspaper business, Gannett brought the Knickerbocker Press and Albany Evening News in 1928.
 The Knickerbocker Press was circulated in the morning while the Albany Evening News was circulated in the evening and was a direct competitor of Albany Times Union, Hearst's newspaper.
 By 1937, Gannett monopolized not only the Rochester newspaper business but the Albany one as well.
 It was at this time that Hearst and Gannett struck a deal.
-William Randolph Hearst would pull out of Rochester, where at one point he was bribing citizens with new cars in order to attract new customers.
-In exchange Gannett would consolidate the Knickerbocker Press and Albany Evening News into a single evening newspaper called the Knickerbocker Press.
-Hearst would then transfer the Times Union to the morning field unopposed.
-The deal would leave Hearst disappointed yet feeling wiser and sounder.
+William Randolph Hearst pulled out of Rochester, where at one point he was bribing citizens with new cars in order to attract new customers.
+In exchange Gannett consolidated the Knickerbocker Press and Albany Evening News into a single evening newspaper called the Knickerbocker Press.
+Hearst then transferred the Times Union to the morning field unopposed.
+The deal left Hearst disappointed yet feeling wiser and sounder.
 Hearst felt "sounder because he was putting his financial house in order all along the line and had just concluded a constructive deal in Rochester and Albany, N. Y."

-Founding of a corporation

 Ever the businessman, Hearst continuously offered to buy the Times-Union from Gannett, Davenport, and their friend Woodard J. Copeland.
 By 1923, this seemed to be an appealing deal to Davenport and Copeland, as both were in poor health.
 If the two went through with the deal, it would ultimately leave Gannett out in the cold.
 So he decided to make his friends an offer they could not refuse.
 If given enough time to raise $250,000, Gannett would buy both of their stakes in the Times-Union, making him the sole owner.
 In order to obtain these funds, Gannett formed a new corporation, Gannett Co., Inc. So, at age 48, Frank Gannett became the owner of six newspapers in five upstate New York cities.
 In 1928, Gannett purchased the Rochester Democrat and Chronicle, the paper for which he first worked as a paperboy.